 | Susan Jo Roberts, DNSc, ANP, FAAN|

-Assistant Dean of Graduate Programs, Professor, Director Primary Care Adult and Family Nurse Practitioner Specializations
+Assistant Dean, Nursing Graduate Program, Professor, Director Primary Care Adult and Family Nurse Practitioner Specializations

 Department: School of Nursing

 As principal investigator of the Boston Lesbian Health Project, Dr. Roberts has been researching the healthcare needs of lesbians for three decades.
 Her research has helped clarify healthcare priorities and mental health needs for this population and contributed to more informed and sensitive care.
 Currently she is using focus groups to determine attitudes and beliefs of lesbians related to cardiovascular risk reduction, a study funded by the Lesbian Health Fund.
 She is also studying the relationship between oppressed group behavior and empowerment in nurses and patients, and the ways in which depression and aggression affect health behaviors.

 Grants: Advanced Education Nursing Traineeships, HRSA, June 2008.

 Nurse Practitioner of the Year, Mass Coalition of Nurse Practitioners, May 2008; Research Scientist, NIH funded LGBT Population Center, The Fenway Institute, 2007-present; Executive Consultant, Massachusetts Coalition of Nurse Practitioners.

 Roberts, S.J. & Glod, C. (2009).
 Relationships between aggression, depression and alcohol, tobacco: Implications for Primary Care of College Students.
 Journal of the American Academy of Nurse Practitioners, in press.

 Roberts, S.J., DeMarco, R. & Griffin, M. (2009).
 The effect of oppressed group behavior on the culture of the nursing workplace: A review of the evidence and interventions for change.
 Journal of Nursing Management 17 (3), 1-6.